kingmd786/SHAHID-MD/README.md

   <img src="https://readme-typing-svg.demolab.com?font=Fredoka+One&size=30&pause=1000&color=32cd32,ff6347,1e90ff&center=true&width=400&height=40&lines=What+is+king-bot%3F" alt="What is king-bot?" />
 </div>

-PATHAN-BOT is a **powerful, multi-device WhatsApp bot** packed with **400+ fun and utility commands**, designed to make your WhatsApp groups more entertaining and easier to manage.
+SHAHID KING-MD is a **powerful, multi-device WhatsApp bot** packed with **400+ fun and utility commands**, designed to make your WhatsApp groups more entertaining and easier to manage.
-Created with passion by **Shafi pathan**, it’s built on the robust Baileys library for reliable, lightning-fast WhatsApp automation.
+Created with passion by **SHAHID KING**, it’s built on the robust Baileys library for reliable, lightning-fast WhatsApp automation.

 ---